 In principle, product liability means liability of the manufacturer.
-The product manufacturer, ie the party placing the final product on the market, sometimes called OEM (Original Equipment Manufacturer), is liable for all defects in this final product, regardless of whether the defective component was manufactured in-house or obtained from a supplier, whether the defect is based on defective raw materials and whether the defect was caused by an unreasonable design of the overall product.71 If the product fails to meet the required safety standard, the product manufacturer is held liable, irrespective of what caused the defect.
-The same applies to suppliers, but only regarding the components that they manufactured and contributed to,72 as they do not bear overall responsibility for the final product.
-The socalled guasi-manufacturer, who affixes his trademark to the product without having manufactured it himself (art 3(1) of Directive 85/374/EEC), as well as the importer, who imports the product into the EU internal market or the European Economic Area (art 3(2) of Directive 85/374/EEC), are on an equal footing with the manufacturer in that they bear full responsibility for product safety.
-Finally, merchants and retailers are subject to product liability, but only if the manufacturer cannot be identified and is not disclosed by the trader within a reasonable time (art 3(3) of Directive 85/374/EEC).73
+The product manufacturer, i.e. the party placing the final product on the market, sometimes called OEM (Original Equipment Manufacturer) is liable for all defects in this final product, regardless of whether the defective component was manufactured in-house or obtained from a supplier, whether the defect is based on defective raw materials and whether the defect was caused by an unreasonable design of the overall product.71 If the product fails to meet the required safety standard, the product manufacturer is held liable, no matter what caused the defect.
+The same applies to suppliers, but only regarding the components that they manufactured and contributed,72 as they do not bear overall responsibility for the final product.
+The so-called quasi-manufacturer, who affixes his trademark to the product without having manufactured it himself (Art 3(1) of Directive 85/374/EEC), as well as the importer, who imports the product into the EU internal market or the European Economic Area (Art 3(2) of Directive 85/374/EEC), are on an equal footing with the manufacturer in that they bear full responsibility for product safety.
+Finally, merchants and